 Shifting with SRAM comes in two styles – trigger shifter or grip shift.
 Grip shift, which literally works by twisting the handlebar grip to shift is where SRAM started but isn’t as popular these days and isn’t found stock on new bikes – although it’s readily available as an aftermarket option.
 Trigger shifting is now the standard choice for SRAM users and works similar to Shimano’s Rapid Fire system, but your thumb operates both levers with a push.
 It was SRAM’s system that prompted Shimano to add the option of thumb operation on its more expensive shifters, such a design allows shifting in both directions and brake control at the same time.

 Below is a basic breakdown of SRAM's groupsets.
-Mentioned below are the models you’re likely to find on 2017 model bikes, SRAM still offers other, older, options too.
+Mentioned below are the models you’re likely to find on 2018 model bikes.

-- XO1 Eagle: New for 2017, X01 Eagle is the latest version of X01 and moves to a 12-speed setup.
+XO1 Eagle: X01 Eagle is the latest version of X01 and moves to a 12-speed setup.
 Eagle is SRAM’s statement to make front shifting redundant, and the Eagle 10-50T cassette offers an incredible 500% gear range.
-X01 Eagle is still a premium groupset, it features high-end aluminium, CNC-machined steel and carbon fibre construction – it’s designed as the pinnacle for Enduro racers and trail riders.
+Whilst no longer sitting atop the hierarchy, X01 Eagle is still a premium groupset featuring high-end aluminium, CNC-machined steel and carbon fibre construction.

-- XX1 Eagle: SRAM’s latest and most premium groupset, XX1 Eagle shares all the same features as the 12-speed X01 Eagle groupset but saves weight at every possible corner for a groupset that’s aimed at the cross country racer or trail rider seeking the very lightest, wide-range 1x groupset on the market.
-XX1 Eagle was the groupset used by teammates Nino Schurter and Jenny Rissveds in their 2016 Olympic Gold Medal successes.
+XX1 Eagle: SRAM’s latest and most premium groupset, XX1 Eagle shares all the same features as the 12-speed X01 Eagle groupset but saves weight at every possible corner for a groupset that’s aimed at the cross country racer or trail rider seeking the very lightest, wide-range 1x groupset on the market.

 We hope this guide has been helpful and provided some valuable information.
-You can browse BikeExchange for groupsets and bike parts, or search for your local bike shop to get further assistance.
-Also check out our ultimate guide to buying a mountain bike for an even more detailed breakdown of what you should be looking for when buying a bike.
+Browse the wide range of groupsets and bike parts, or search for your local bike shop to get further assistance.
+Also check out our ultimate guide to buying a mountain bike for an even more detailed breakdown of what you should be looking for when buying a mountain bike.